Engakuji Temple (円覚寺)

 Located in Yamanouchi, Kamakura City, this is the head temple of Rinzai Engakuji Buddhism.
 The temple is also considered the second of the “Kamakura Gozan” (Five Mountain Temples of Kamakura).
 The temple was built by the eighth shogun regent Hojo Tokimune in order to spread Zen Buddhism and impartially memorialize, without distinction between enemy and ally, those who died in the Mongol invasions of Japan.
 Today, the temple is still used to train Zen priests; ordinary people can also experience weekend zazen meditation sessions and other Zen training here as well.
 In addition, the Butsunichian and Nyoian temples on the grounds have a café and “amamidokoro” Japanese-style sweets café where customers can enjoy matcha powdered green tea and sweets.

-- open everyday (due to typhoons and snow, it may be closed)
+- open everyday (may be closed due to typhoons and snow)

 - Parking Lot

 - Temporary suspension of business:Closed until May 31, 2020 (Information as of May 29, 2020)

 * Information may be changed, so please be sure to check the official information.

 Information Sources: NAVITIME JAPAN